Rural sociology: Land grant universities, agricultural experiment stations, colleges of agriculture

-The Country Life Commission
+Commission on Country Life

 Purpose

 The "birth" of rural sociology as a formal area of inquiry in the United States is largely attributed to the work of the Commission on Country Life, appointed by President Theodore Roosevelt in 1908.
 This event emerged from a complex political and economic climate and fundamentally shaped the direction of the new discipline.

-The late 19th century was a period of hardship for American farmers, who faced a contracting money supply and increasing economic domination by railroad, finance, and industrial trusts.
+The late 19th century was a period of hardship for American farmers, who faced a contracting money supply and increasing economic domination by the railroad, finance, and industrial trusts.
 This distress fueled the Populist movement, which identified the farmers' problems as primarily economic and sought structural reforms to curb the power of monopolies.
 However, President Theodore Roosevelt viewed the challenges facing rural America as social and moral, not just economic.
 His goal was to "preserve the goodness of country life at a moral level while making agriculture efficient and constructing social institutions to prepare farmers for a modern life in which monopoly capitalism was a given."

 This perspective drove the creation of the Country Life Commission.
-Roosevelt's charge was to investigate the "deficiencies" of country life and recommend measures for its betterment, with a focus on improving "human interests" and making rural living more dignified and satisfying.
+Roosevelt's charge was to investigate the "deficiencies" of country life and recommend measures to improve it, focusing on enhancing "human interests" and making rural living more dignified and satisfying.

-Methods and Findings
+Methods and findings

-The Country Life Commission was Chaired by Liberty Hyde Bailey, the Dean of the New York State College of Agriculture at Cornell University.
-To assess the rural condition, they distributed over 500,000 questionnaires and received more than 115,000 responses from rural people across the country.
+Liberty Hyde Bailey, the Dean of the New York State College of Agriculture at Cornell University, chaired the Country Life Commission.
+To assess rural conditions, they distributed over 500,000 questionnaires and received more than 115,000 responses from rural residents nationwide.
 The Commission also conducted 30 public hearings in 29 states, gathering direct testimony on the state of country life.

 The final report, submitted in 1909, identified several key "deficiencies" in country life.
-While there were some technical concerns addressed, like the widespread practice of "exploitational" farming that mined the soil's fertility, most of the problems identified were social.
-For example, rural schools were found to be in a "state of arrested development," failing to prepare children for farm life, while churches were often unable to serve as effective community leaders.
+While some technical concerns were addressed, such as the widespread practice of "exploitative" farming that depletes soil fertility, most of the problems identified were social.
+For example, rural schools were found to be in a "state of arrested development," failing to prepare children for farm life.
+At the same time, churches were often unable to serve as effective community leaders.
 Other problems included inadequate roads; the isolation, monotony, and excessive labor that characterized the lives of many women on farms; the need for better organization among farmers for both economic and social purposes; and poor sanitation and a lack of access to healthcare in the open country.